24/7 Emergency Service

 Tampa Emergency Plumber

-Low water pressure turns every shower into a trickle and every faucet into a wait.
-If your Tampa home's water pressure has dropped — gradually or suddenly — there are several possible causes, some simple and some serious.
-Here's how to narrow it down and know when to call a professional.
+Low water pressure makes every shower feel like a trickle and every faucet a waiting game.
+If your Tampa home's pressure has dropped, whether gradually or all at once, several things could be going on.
+Some are easy fixes.
+Some aren't.
+Here's how to narrow it down.

 Need help now?
 (813) 219-8764

-The first diagnostic question.
-If low pressure affects only one faucet or showerhead, the problem is local to that fixture — a clogged aerator, a partially closed fixture valve, or a failing fixture cartridge.
-If pressure is low throughout the house, the problem is in the main supply line, the pressure regulator, or the municipal supply.
+Start here.
+If only one faucet or showerhead has weak pressure, the problem is local: a clogged aerator, a partially closed fixture valve, or a failing cartridge.
+If pressure is low everywhere, you're looking at a main supply line issue, a bad pressure regulator, or a municipal supply problem.

-Check by running several fixtures simultaneously.
-If the kitchen, bathrooms, and outdoor hose bib all have weak pressure, you have a whole-house issue.
-If only the master bathroom shower is weak while the kitchen sink is fine, you have a fixture-specific issue.
+Test by running several fixtures at the same time.
+If the kitchen, bathrooms, and outdoor hose bib are all weak, it's whole-house.
+If only the master shower is weak while the kitchen sink is fine, that's a fixture-level problem.

-Corroded galvanized steel pipes: If your Tampa home was built before 1970 and still has original galvanized supply pipes, internal corrosion is the most likely cause.
-Galvanized pipes corrode from the inside out, gradually narrowing the internal diameter.
-After 40–60 years, the pipe that started with a 3/4-inch bore may have an effective opening of 1/4 inch.
+Corroded galvanized pipes: If your home was built before 1970 and still has the original galvanized supply pipes, internal corrosion is the most likely culprit.
+These pipes corrode from the inside out, and after 40-60 years, the 3/4-inch pipe might have an effective opening of 1/4 inch.
 The only permanent fix is repiping.
+We do whole-home repipes across Tampa.

-Failing pressure regulator: Most Tampa homes on city water have a pressure regulator (pressure reducing valve, or PRV) where the main supply line enters the house.
-Tampa's municipal water pressure can be quite high (80–120 PSI in some areas), and the PRV reduces it to a safe 50–60 PSI.
-When the PRV fails, pressure can drop significantly.
-PRV replacement runs $250–$400.
+Failing pressure regulator: Most Tampa homes on city water have a pressure reducing valve (PRV) where the main line enters the house.
+Tampa's municipal pressure runs high (80-120 PSI in some areas), and the PRV brings it down to a safe 50-60 PSI.
+When the PRV fails, pressure can tank.
+Replacement is $250-$400.

-Municipal supply issues: Tampa Water Department occasionally has localized pressure drops during main breaks, hydrant flushing, or high-demand periods.
-Check with your neighbors — if they're also experiencing low pressure, it's likely a city-side issue.
-You can call Tampa Water Department to report and check for known issues.
+City supply issues: Tampa Water Department occasionally has localized pressure drops during main breaks, hydrant flushing, or high-demand periods.
+Check with your neighbors.
+If they're having the same problem, it's likely on the city's side.

-Water leaks: A hidden leak in the supply line between the meter and the house can reduce pressure.
-Signs include an unexplained increase in your water bill, wet spots in the yard, or the water meter spinning when all fixtures are off.
+Hidden water leak: A leak in the supply line between the meter and the house reduces pressure.
+Signs include an unexplained jump in your water bill, wet spots in the yard, or the meter wheel spinning when all fixtures are off.

-You can check your home's water pressure with a simple gauge that threads onto any outdoor hose bib (available at hardware stores for about $10).
-Normal pressure for Tampa homes is 40–60 PSI.
-Below 30 PSI indicates a problem.
-Above 80 PSI is too high and can damage plumbing fixtures and appliances.
+You can test your pressure with a gauge that threads onto any outdoor hose bib.
+They're about $10 at the hardware store.
+Normal for Tampa homes is 40-60 PSI.
+Below 30 PSI is a problem.
+Above 80 PSI is too high and can damage fixtures and appliances.

-Test at different times of day — pressure can vary with neighborhood demand.
-Morning and evening peak usage times typically show the lowest pressure.
-If your pressure is consistently below 40 PSI, call a plumber for diagnosis.
+Test at different times.
+Pressure fluctuates with neighborhood demand.
+Morning and evening peak usage typically shows the lowest numbers.
+If you're consistently below 40 PSI, call a plumber to diagnose it.

-Call a plumber if: pressure has dropped suddenly (possible leak or failed PRV), pressure is low throughout the house despite all valves being fully open, you have galvanized pipes and pressure has been declining gradually, or you suspect a leak between the meter and the house.
-We can diagnose the cause with pressure testing equipment and recommend the appropriate fix — from a simple valve replacement to a whole-home repipe.
+Call a plumber if pressure dropped suddenly (possible leak or failed PRV), pressure is low throughout the house with all valves fully open, you have galvanized pipes and pressure has been declining over time, or you suspect a leak between the meter and the house.
+We diagnose with pressure testing equipment and recommend the right fix, whether that's a $300 valve replacement or a full repipe.

 Need professional help?
 Call now.